Experience is what you get when you didn’t get what you wanted.

 This is why most of the high-end expertise of the likes of McKinsey, BCG, Deloitte, and co. will be irrelevant.
 Most likely you’re also not able to afford them — so let’s move on.

 The other type of people you must avoid at any price is “the theorists”.
 Precisely for the two above peculiarities of a startup, only practical experience counts here.
-Massive startup movement is a recent phenomenon (see this article) – and specialised startup consultancies are even more recent.
+Massive startup movement is a recent phenomenon (see this article) — and specialized startup consultancies are even more recent.
 The embryonic industry has so far produced neither robust quality standards nor enough competition to filter-out the incompetent.
 This is why you have to be very careful.
 And this is what God (and Reid Hoffman) created LinkedIn for.
-Search for the profiles of the consultancy partners and if there is no record of an own startup (or at least of working on an executive position in an early-stage company) – no Oxford MBA should stop you from trashing them.
+Search for the profiles of the consultancy partners and if there is no record of an own startup (or at least of working on an executive position in an early-stage company) — no Oxford MBA should stop you from trashing them.

-An ideal startup consultant is a failed past founder.
+Surprisingly, but an ideal startup consultant would be a failed past founder.
 Sounds quite paradoxical, right?
 How someone who did not succeed in their own venture can produce valid pieces of advice for another startup?
 It turns out they can!

 The reasons can be various: insufficient resources, they couldn’t hire the right team, the market turned out to be non-existent, etc. Though 65% of startups fail because of conflicts between the co-founders and another 23% fail because of the wrong team, it is important to know that the failure isn’t necessarily the founder’s fault.
 Based on this research, conducted in the 90s by Stockholm School of Economics, University of New York and Universidade Nova de Lisboa, a maximum of 22% of the company’s performance depends on the decisions of CEO=Founder.
 It is worth mentioning that the object of the research was huge Fortune 500 corporations.
 In the world of startups, the correlation is many times smaller.